rust-lang/rfcs/active/0000-auto-tupling-at-call-sites.md

 * Auto-tupling may delay the reporting of legitimate errors.
-  Reporting errors as eagerly as possible is the reason I included the condition that the final formal argument to the function be some generic type parameter, but obviously that still does not catch the case where one e.g. invokes `vec4(1.0f32, 2.0f32)`, which would expand into `vec4((1.0f32, 2.0f32))` and lead to an error like:
+  Reporting errors as eagerly as possible is the reason I included the condition that only functions with trailing parametric formals be subject to the call-site rewriting, but obviously that still does not catch the case where one e.g. invokes `vec4(1.0f32, 2.0f32)`, which would expand into `vec4((1.0f32, 2.0f32))` and lead to an error like:
   "error: failed to find an implementation of trait Vec4Args for (f32,f32)";
-  Presumably the rustc compiler can be adapted to report a better error message when a tuple has been introduced by auto-tupling.
+  Presumably the rustc compiler can be adapted to report a better error message when a tuple has been introduced by auto-tupling and then fails to actually implement the required trait.

 # Alternatives